Vegetable Beef Soup Low fat E is such a comfort on a cold winter’s day.

 - *Optional--1-2 tsp.
 Gentle Sweet or 1 tsp.
 Pyure or Truvia - see note.

-- Spray pan with a small amount of oil and brown the super lean ground beef.
+- Brown the super lean ground beef.

 - Once browned rinse the beef in a strainer under running water for 2 minutes.

-- Add remaining ingredients, except for green beans and corn.
+- Add remaining ingredients, except for green beans and corn.* Unless you're using a package of frozen then add them all in at once.

 - Bring to a boil then reduce the heat and simmer 40 minutes or until all the vegetables are tender.